BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

 {% include tip/open.html color="green" icon="check" label="Do: Educate on good security practices" %}

 During PIN creation, tell your users what a good, secure PIN is (e.g. not their birthday).
-Recommend against (or even make it impossible) to create a PIN such as 1234 or 1111.
+Recommend against (or even make it impossible) to create one such as 1234 or 1111.

+Alternative methods to PIN protection include passwords, as well as swipe patterns.

 {% include tip/close.html %}